An0n3m0us/DiscordRPBlender/README.md

 ![Logo](https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/images/DiscordRPBlender.png)

-Discord Rich Presence for Blender 2.7+ and 2.8 (tested on 2.79 and 2.8 (render information in Cycles engine only))
+Discord Rich Presence for Blender 2.7+ and 2.8 (tested on 2.79 and 2.8 (render information in Internal and Cycles engine only))

 DiscordRPBlender currently supports:
 - Filename